PatternsTechGit/PT_NGRX/README.md

         console.log("Is Login Success: " + user);

         if (user) {
-              // Only way to modify the store is calling dispatch function. and This function takes in a value of type ngRx Action
+              // Only way to modify the store is calling dispatch function. and This function takes in a value of type NgRx Action
             // Its a store who is going to decide, what to do with this action and how to modify its internal state.
             // A component, in this case login component, only know content of the action.
 It does not know what store is going to do with it.
             // Just dispatching does not chang the contents of the store.
 We have to tell the system what to do as a result of an action.
 And thats done in reducers.